tomboy-notes/tomboy-ng/prepare.md

-The proceess is download (or extract) tomboy-ng source, remove unnecessary content, build the SRC package, copy files to a clean directory, do a test build (that makes the .deb file) and run an pedantic lintian.
+The process is download (or extract) tomboy-ng source, remove unnecessary content, build the SRC package, copy files to a clean directory, do a test build (that makes the .deb file) and run an pedantic lintian.
 If thats all satisfactory, we upload to Mentors.

 **Debian SRC Build steps**
 --------
-(all assuming you are David and using a pre configured VM, Debian-T)
+(all assuming you are David and using a pre configured VM, Debian-T, rev the release number as required)